kathoffman/tmleplus/README.md

 ### `surv_effect_mod()`

-This function takes two fit objects from the `survtmle` package and uses the influence curves to calculate the difference and standard errors of the cumulative hazard (or mean) incidence for an effect modifying variable.
+This function takes two fit objects from the `survtmle` package and uses the influence curves to calculate the difference and standard errors of the marginal cumulative incidence for an effect modifying variable.